keyboardcrash32/LiveSplit.Ultimate-DOOM/README.md

 # LiveSplit.Ultimate-DOOM
-Autosplitter for almost every speedrunning source ports
+Autosplitter for almost every DOOM speedrunning source ports

 If you have any questions then feel free to write them to me(Discord - keyboardcrash#7833)